 Here are some parameters to consider when choosing a course.

 - Simulates Real-Life Scenarios: Is the training all about learning moves?
-Or do you go outdoors in your normal clothes to endure “attacks”?
+Or do you go outdoors in your regular clothes to endure “attacks”?
 It is VERY useful to be able to actually kick a guy in the groin while he wears one of those padded suits!

-- Versatile: Is the entire course about one style or type of move, or will you cover various tactics such as strikes, grappling, chokeholds, etc.
+- Versatile: Is the entire course about one style or type of move, or will you cover various tactics such as strikes, grappling, chokeholds, etc?

 - Focuses on Escape: The course shouldn’t be about kicking ass.
 All methods should be taught so you can run away as quickly as possible.